On NYC’s front lines, health workers worry they will be next

 While the city has meticulously tracked the toll of its outbreak — reporting 21,873 infections, 281 deaths and at least 3,900 hospitalized as of Thursday — officials say they do not have numbers on how many health care workers are sick or dying.

+Hospital operator Northwell Health said 155 of its 72,000 employees have tested positive for coronavirus.
 The New York State Nurses Association said at least 67 nurses had been infected.
 The union for the city’s EMS workers said more than 50 had tested positive and more than 400 are showing symptoms.
 One of them, paramedic Christell Cadet, is in critical condition in a Brooklyn ICU.

 It’s been a common theme as the virus has spread around the world.